istio/istio.io/content/docs/tasks/telemetry/metrics-logs/index.md

 The configuration instructs Mixer to populate values for these dimensions based on attribute values and literal values.
-For instance, for the `source` dimension, the new config requests that the value be taken from the `source.service` attribute.
+For instance, for the `source` dimension, the new config requests that the value be taken from the `source.workload.name` attribute.
 If that attribute value is not populated, the rule instructs Mixer to use a default value of `"unknown"`.
 For the `message` dimension, a literal value of `"twice the fun!"` will be used for all instances.